 - Use varchar(max) when the sizes of the column data entries vary considerably, and the string length might exceed 8,000 bytes.

 If SET ANSI_PADDING is OFF when either CREATE TABLE or ALTER TABLE is executed, a char column that is defined as NULL is handled as varchar.

 Converting Character Data

 When character expressions are converted to a character data type of a different size, values that are too long for the new data type are truncated.
-The uniqueidentifier type is considered a character type for the purposes of conversion from a character expression, and therefore is subject to the truncation rules for converting to a character type.
+The uniqueidentifier type is considered a character type for the purposes of conversion from a character expression, and so is subject to the truncation rules for converting to a character type.
 See the Examples section that follows.

 When a character expression is converted to a character expression of a different data type or size, such as from char(5) to varchar(5), or char(20) to char(15), the collation of the input value is assigned to the converted value.
 If a noncharacter expression is converted to a character data type, the default collation of the current database is assigned to the converted value.
 In either case, you can assign a specific collation by using the COLLATE clause.

 Code page translations are supported for char and varchar data types, but not for text data type.
-As with earlier versions of SQL Server, data loss during code page translations is not reported.
+As with earlier versions of SQL Server, data loss during code page translations isn't reported.

-Character expressions that are being converted to an approximate numeric data type can include optional exponential notation (a lowercase e or uppercase E followed by an optional plus (+) or minus (-) sign and then a number).
+Character expressions that are being converted to an approximate numeric data type can include optional exponential notation.
+This notation is a lowercase e or uppercase E followed by an optional plus (+) or minus (-) sign and then a number.

 Character expressions that are being converted to an exact numeric data type must consist of digits, a decimal point, and an optional plus (+) or minus (-).
 Leading blanks are ignored.
-Comma separators, such as the thousands separator in 123,456.00, are not allowed in the string.
+Comma separators, such as the thousands separator in 123,456.00, aren't allowed in the string.